nukepowermaiden2025/ask_jazi/README.md

-# anni_ai
+# ask_jazi
-Will predict markets ripe for real estate longterm rentals
+Seek to understand health risks for black women